 - Introduction to HTML

 - Mobile and Responsive Website Development *

 This class requires you to bring your own computer.
-If you don't have a computer, we have Apple iMac computers that we can rent you starting at $50 per day or $200 for a week.
-BDA staff will follow up with you after your register to reserve a computer for you if you need one.
+If you don't have a computer, we have Apple iMac computers that we can rent you starting at $50 per day or $200 for the Program.
+BDA staff will follow up with you after you register to reserve a computer for you if you need one.
 Please note that if the computer requirement is a hardship for you, please let us know as we have a number of scholarships available for computer rentals.

 You will be contacted by the instructor before class to schedule a private session to set up your WordPress development environment properly before the first day of class, including how to set up a work environment on your local computer and how to set up a dev environment on a web host and effectively edit and transfer files with minimum fuss.

 Week 1 - Getting Started and Overview

 - Setting up an integrated development environment using coding application with built-in FTP